-Staff will report all safeguarding concerns they have to the headteacher immediately in line with the procedures laid out in the Child Protection and Safeguarding Policy.
+Staff will report all safeguarding concerns they have to the headteacher, DSL, or deputy immediately in line with the procedures laid out in the Child Protection and Safeguarding

+Policy.
 Staff members will report concerns without undue delay.
+Where the report concerns a specific incident, staff members will report their concerns no later than 24 hours after the incident where possible.
 Staff members will be aware that concerns are still worth reporting even if they do not seem serious.